 ALERT datasets are also available to ALERT industrial members as a benefit of membership.
 If you are interested in becoming a member to access the datasets for industrial use, please complete our Dataset Request Form.
 For more information on membership, please contact Gustavo Bottan, [email protected].

-ALERT has leveraged the advances of medical CT, and contracted with a vendor to obtain representative datasets of packed luggage and reference objects.
-Contractual arrangements were made to scan luggage on a state-of-the-art medical CT scanner at the manufacturer’s factory.
-Approximately 900 objects were fully segmented from 62 luggage datasets to span the spectrum of packing, density, arrangement, orientation, and size difficulty.
+ALERT leveraged the advances of medical CT to contract with a vendor to obtain representative datasets of packed luggage and reference objects.
+Luggage was scanned on a state-of-the-art medical CT scanner at the vendor’s factory.
+Approximately 900 objects were placed in luggage and scanned to produce 62 luggage datasets to span the spectrum of packing, density, arrangement, orientation, and size difficulty.

 Reconstruction Initiative Dataset